beefan/tech-elevator-blog/_posts/2020-01-23-OOP-classes-functions.md

 layout: post
 title: Day 9 Object Oriented Programming
 description: Object Oriented programming & Classes--encapsulation, inheritence, & polymorphism
-summary: today we started our dive into Object Oriented programming
+summary: Today we started our dive into Object Oriented programming
 tags: [functions, classes, OOP, pathway, meetup]
 ---
 Though I've been keeping up on the work and the information I'm learning in class is mostly review (albeit review of stuff I haven't touched in 5 years...), I'm still *exhausted!* The pace of the class in addition to preparing elevator pitches, touching up my linkedin page, and trying to make it out to meetups is intense!
 I feel like every part of my life is focused on this one goal.
 I need some time to just star at the wall!